siqiang-ng/tp/docs/UserGuide.md

 **Step-By-Step Guide:**

-Step 1: For example, if you want to clear all the completed tasks from the tag"cs2101", Key in `taskclear 2`.
+Step 1: For example, if you want to clear all the completed tasks from the tag "cs2101", Key in `taskclear 2`.
 ![TaskClearCommand Step 1](images/TaskClearCommandGuide1.png)

 Step 2: Hit enter and you should see that all the completed tasks will be removed.